INFJ Love: How INFJs Fall In Love

 They Fall Hard, But Not Fast

-While INFJs might not fall fast, when they do fall for someone it is something which means very much to them.
-They feel everything so deeply, and so for them falling in love is a very serious and intense experience.
-They often put everything they have into the person they fall for, and truly want to give their hearts openly.
-INFJs really do invest a lot into the people they love and when they fall in love with someone they don’t hold back.
-INFJs want to do anything they can to make this person happy and to immerse themselves into these feelings.
+While INFJs might not fall fast, when they do fall for someone, it is something that means very much to them.
+They feel everything so deeply, and so for them, falling in love is a very serious and intense experience.
+They often put everything they have into the person they fall for and truly want to give their hearts openly.
+INFJs really do invest a lot into the people they love, and when they fall in love with someone, they don’t hold back.
+INFJs want to do anything they can to make this person happy and to immerse themselves in these feelings.

 They Struggle to Let Go

-While INFJs take awhile to fall in love, once they do letting go can be deeply challenging for them.
-This is often why they can be so hesistent to jump into love, because having to let go can be heartbreaking and effect the INFJ for a long time.
+While INFJs take a while to fall in love, once they do, letting go can be deeply challenging for them.
+This is often why they can be so hesitant to jump into love because having to let go can be heartbreaking and affect the INFJ for a long time.
 They don’t know how to really move on when someone has made their mark on their souls, and so they don’t want to take this risk when it comes to love.
-When they love someone the INFJ might feel this for a long time even after things have ended, even after they have found a way to appear as if they have moved on.
-They take love seriously and so for them it doesn’t feel right to abandon these emotions and just pretend they never felt something so intense and powerful.
+When they love someone, the INFJ might feel this for a long time, even after things have ended, even after they have found a way to appear as if they have moved on.
+They take love seriously, and so for them, it doesn’t feel right to abandon these emotions and just pretend they never felt something so intense and powerful.

-For the INFJ letting go or moving on when something has affected them so deeply, just doesn’t feel natural.
-While they might not want others to know that they are struggling to let go, deep down it can take much longer for the INFJ.
-When they fall in love, this is something which reaches the depths of their heart and soul, making it a part of who they are for a long time to come.
+For the INFJ letting go or moving on when something has affected them so deeply just doesn’t feel natural.
+While they might not want others to know that they are struggling to let go, deep down, it can take much longer for the INFJ.
+When they fall in love, this is something that reaches the depths of their heart and soul, making it a part of who they are for a long time to come.

-Most INFJs can appear to be cynics on the outside, while deep down they often possess the heart of a true romantic.
+Most INFJs can appear to be cynics on the outside, while deep down, they often possess the heart of a true romantic.
 They use their minds and can be rather logical people, and so they might not openly express these more sentimental or emotional parts of themselves outwardly.
-They don’t want to appear like they are hopeless romantics, and so most of the time their outer shell can be rather cynical.
-INFJs really are contradicting people most of the time, and so they can possess both cynical and highly romantic qualities.
-They will make consistently cynical comments and behave as if they are someone who does not believe in true love, and might even be hesitant to take a risk on it.
+They don’t want to appear like they are hopeless romantics, and so most of the time, their outer shell can be rather cynical.
+INFJs really contradict people most of the time, so they can possess both cynical and highly romantic qualities.
+They will make consistently cynical comments and behave as if they are someone who does not believe in true love and might even be hesitant to take a risk on it.

-Deep down most INFJs believe in love, even to the point of valuing it above everything else, even their sanity.
+Deep down, most INFJs believe in love, even to the point of valuing it above everything else, even their sanity.
 They believe in romance and really dream of being able to let go and drown in these emotions.
-They do often dream of this type of love, one they can really ignore the rest of the world for and experience with every fiber of their being.
-For the INFJ this type of love is something they might desire, but can be a bit fearful of at times.
-They know that if they let themselves truly fall, this means they can end up with a badly broken heart in the end of it all.
+They often dream of this type of love, one they can ignore the rest of the world for and experience with every fiber of their being.
+For the INFJ, this type of love is something they might desire but can be a bit fearful of at times.
+They know that if they let themselves truly fall, this means they can end up with a badly broken heart at the end of it all.